dev-sec/chef-os-hardening/README.md

       }
     },

-## Testing at T-Labs OpenStack Testbed

-T-Labs supplies automatic tests on its openstack testbed.
-See [the project's gitlab-ci page](http://ci.tlabscloud.com/projects/4) for details.

 ## Local Testing

-When you don't have access to the T-Labs testbed, you can use vagrant and Virtualbox of VMWare to run tests locally.

-You will have to install Vagrant on your system.
+For local testing you can use vagrant and Virtualbox of VMWare to run tests locally.
+You will have to install Virtualbox and Vagrant on your system.
 See [Vagrant Downloads](http://downloads.vagrantup.com/) for a vagrant package suitable for your system.
-After you have vagrant, you need additional plugins:

-    vagrant plugin install vagrant-berkshelf
-    vagrant plugin install kitchen
+For all our tests we use `test-kitchen`.
+If you are not familiar with `test-kitchen` please have a look at [their guide](http://kitchen.ci/docs/getting-started).

 Next install test-kitchen:

     gem install test-kitchen kitchen-vagrant

+Next install berkshelf for dependency management

+    gem install berkshelf

 Create a local kitchen configuration: